In these frequently asked questions, find guidance across a range of topics and issues including:

-What is the current advice on travel, both nationally and internationally, for employees in the UK?
+What is the current advice on international travel, for employees in the UK?

 How are other companies managing employees who are stuck abroad or quarantined abroad?

-- It is important that firms encourage employees quarantined abroad to follow health advice from local authorities
+- It is important that firms encourage employees to quarantine abroad and to follow health advice from national authorities

 - Some firms with employees quarantined abroad are highlighting access to mental health and wellbeing support.